 - Do You Want to Copulate?: Holed up in a motel room with nothing else to do, Angela casually asks Johnny if he wants to have sex.

 - Drugs Are Bad: This movie did a pretty good job of hammering the point home.

 - Even Evil Has Loved Ones: Most of the wannabe criminals in Truelove's crew have girlfriends or family members they care about.
-Tiko is even arrested watching television with his whole family when the police break down the door, and Truelove is celebrating his girlfriend's birthday during Zach's murder.
+Tiko is even arrested watching television with his whole family when the police break down the door, and Truelove is celebrating his girlfriend's birthday during Zack's murder.